zepiam/Fav-Wallpaper-Ex/README.md

 1. **Monitor Glitches:** If you frequently swap GPU ports, Windows might get confused with Monitor IDs.
 If the app acts up, go to **System Monitor Management** and check for "Ghost Monitors."
 If you see any, select them and click **Uninstall**.
 Restart your PC, and it will be back to normal.
 2. **Startup Issues:** If you move the app's folder after its first run, "Startup with Windows" might stop working.
 Just toggle the setting OFF and ON again in the Settings menu to refresh the path.
 3. **Display Issues:** If thumbnails don't load or an overlay gets stuck, try restarting the app and clicking **Generate** in the Dashboard or Settings.

 ---

+### Automatic Update

+Auto-Update: You can update the app directly through the interface whenever a new version is released.
+No need to download the .zip/.exe file again!

+---